vpelss/imok_wp/README.md

 ## To Do

-- imnotok message?
-- imok test buttton and message
+- imok_test buttton and message
-- accounts not checked in and how long. delete option??? maybe email to admin or special email address?
+- accounts not checked in and how long. delete option??? legal aspect?
-- don't send last email on imok
-- settings : 5 x unlimited emails?

-- email admin link in email???
-- security issues

 - alert to text
 - alert to social media

-//fixes
-	//security benefit (nonces) to commands going through : /wp-admin/admin-post.php
-	//<a href="<?php echo esc_url( $user_url ); >"><?php echo esc_html( $user_name ); ></a>

-//audio alarm. bypass dom interaction?
+- audio alarm. bypass dom interaction?
-//no audio alarm option in settings?
+- no audio alarm option in settings

-	//no comments
-	//no posts
-	//no media

-//to do
-	//messaging option
-	//pay system?
+- programaticly set no comments
+- programaticly set no posts
+- programaticly set no media
+- pay system
+- more emails inline text, but have an email limit
+- security benefit (nonces, etc) to commands going through : /wp-admin/admin-post.php. basicly action button would be a form that would trigger an action. but formatting gets messy with forms